MohammAAA/Self-Driving-Cars-Specialization/1- Introduction to Self Driving Cars/Week 2.md

     It's the same sensor that tracks the mileage on our vehicles

+#### To Conclude
-- To conclude: it's too important to carefully select your combination of sensors with the appropriate configurations.
+- it's too important to carefully select your combination of sensors with the appropriate configurations.
+- Camera is used for appearance inputs
+- Stereo camera used for depth information
+- LIDAR used for all 3D inputs
+- RADAR used for object detection
+- Ultrasonic used for the short-range 3D objects
+- GNSS/IMU/Wheel odometry used for ego state estimation

 ![](Images/Week2_carSensors.png)